NilamShinde-github/Titanic-Survival-Prediction-using-decision-tree-algorithm-from-scratch/README.md

 pi = probability

-Then we calculate the Information Gain based on the Reminder and Gini impurity of the feature.
+Then we calculate the Information Gain based on the Reminder and entropy impurity of the feature.
 Information gain tells us how important the feature is to predict the results or labeled data.